-- Have seasonal hydrological conditions which allow for: - Persistence of surface water for a minimum of eight weeks during the summer wet season; and - Complete drying at some time during the year (thereby reducing the likelihood of predatory fish persisting).

-• Have surface water with:

-- pH levels similar to or lower than pH levels recorded during surveys (i.e., <4.9 [mean = 4.41, std dev = 0.34]), and as such, positioned entirely within sandy soil which does not buffer water acidity to the extent more clayey soils do; - Tannin-staining at levels comparable to, or higher than, the median level recorded during surveys (i.e. around 9.5 tannic acid equivalents [mg/L] or higher); - Low levels of monomeric Aluminium consistent with (non-toxic) levels in siliceous sand and Wallum waters generally; - Heavy metals at no more than trace levels, commensurate with very low levels typical of Wallum waters; - Low levels of dissolved Calcium consistent with levels typical of wallum waters (i.e. [Ca2+] $80~\mu\text{M}$ or less); and - Salinity levels broadly consistent with levels recorded on site during surveys (i.e. salinity < 50 ppm). - Support semi erect semi-aquatic emergent vegetation consistent with species common in existing habitats (i.e. Baumea articulata, B. juncea, B. rubiginosa, Juncususitatus, Lepironia articulata); - Located no more than 300-500m (preferable 50-200m) away from other areas of breeding habitat; - Located as far away as practicable from habitat that may support the common sedgefrog (including detention basins and sediment ponds); - Stormwater runoff from urban development zones or discharge from WSUD infrastructure is designed so that it is diverted away from Wallum frog breeding habitat (re-created or retained habitats); and
+- Have seasonal hydrological conditions which allow for: - Persistence of surface water for a minimum of eight weeks during the summer wet season; and - Complete drying at some time during the year (thereby reducing the likelihood of predatory fish persisting). - Have surface water with: - pH levels similar to or lower than pH levels recorded during surveys (i.e., <4.9 [mean = 4.41, std dev = 0.34]), and as such, positioned entirely within sandy soil which does not buffer water acidity to the extent more clayey soils do; - Tannin-staining at levels comparable to, or higher than, the median level recorded during surveys (i.e. around 9.5 tannic acid equivalents [mg/L] or higher); - Low levels of monomeric Aluminium consistent with (non-toxic) levels in siliceous sand and Wallum waters generally; - Heavy metals at no more than trace levels, commensurate with very low levels typical of Wallum waters; - Low levels of dissolved Calcium consistent with levels typical of wallum waters (i.e. [Ca2+] 80 μM or less); and - Salinity levels broadly consistent with levels recorded on site during surveys (i.e. salinity < 50 ppm). - Support semi erect semi-aquatic emergent vegetation consistent with species common in existing habitats (i.e. Baumea articulata, B. juncea, B. rubiginosa, Juncus usitatus, Lepironia articulata); - Located 50-200m away from other areas of breeding habitat; - Located as far away as practicable from habitat that may support the common sedgefrog (including detention basins and sediment ponds); - Stormwater runoff from urban development zones or discharge from WSUD infrastructure is diverted away from Wallum frog breeding habitat (re-created or retained habitats); and